-- -Internal frauds - -External frauds (including Cyber Risk) - -Physical asset and/or operating site damages or destructions - -Input, processing, execution and/or delivery failures - -Technological failures and/or disruptions - -Client, product and/or business practices failures - -Employment practice and workplace safety failures
+- Internal frauds; - External frauds: - Physical asset and/or operating site damages or destructions; - Input, processing, execution and/or delivery failures; - Technological failures and/or disruptions; - Client, product and/or business practices failures;

+- Employment practice and workplace safety failures.

 Significant inherent operational risk is expected to be mitigated to a level considered appropriate and commensurate with the size, structure, nature and complexity of the service/product offerings, thus adequately protecting the organisation's assets and shareholders' interests.